manywho/service-email/README.md

 configuration file for the service by running the provided `build.xml` script with Ant, and passing in any required credentials for the desired source.

-This service require to be running under https, the decision functionality will not work properly if it doesn't.

 ##### Example: Configuring the service to store attachments in S3

 An S3 bucket will need to be created, along with an IAM user with `s3:GetObject` permissions on that bucket (along